 She intervened in the discussion and told her colleagues, “Your main responsibility is to seek for solutions.
 They may come from the lab, from open innovation, or from collaboration.
 You should not care!
 You are the solution seeker!”
 From that meeting on, many of her colleagues took on the identity of solution seeker.
 Naming the refocused identity was helpful in mobilizing the change and sparking conversations between colleagues.
 As Chris, a leading biomedical engineer, explained, it required a deep “mindset shift”… Ada, an R&D professional, described the transformation: “It is a shift from thinking ‘The lab is my world’ to ‘The world is my lab.’”

-Luminary Labs echoed this sentiment in its report The State of Open Innovation:
+Luminary Labs echoed this sentiment in its report

-“Open innovation is more than an activity; it is a philosophy.
+:“Open innovation is more than an activity; it is a philosophy.
 While some executives may still see open innovation as a budget line item or isolated activity, those responsible for open innovation believe it is dramatically changing how their organizations will compete (and win) in the years to come.”

 The report shares highlights from a survey of nearly 100 organizations across government, nonprofit, academia, and private sectors.
 Only about one-quarter of respondents described their organizations’ OI efforts as “mature,” but almost 60 percent stated they are “developing the competency.”